Somerset Council incompetent over town revamp - MP

 • Published

-Bridgwater Conservative MP Sir Ashley Fox has accused Somerset Council of being "incompetent" in its handling of the Celebration Mile regeneration project.
+Bridgwater Conservative MP Sir Ashley Fox has accused Somerset Council of being "incompetent" in its handling of the town's Celebration Mile regeneration project.

-Sir Ashley went onto remark: "I get the impression that they really don't care."
+Sir Ashley went on to remark: "I get the impression that they really don't care."

 Celebration Mile will create a pedestrian route linking the town's train station to the docks, providing "cleaner" access to community facilities, retail and parks, the council says.